Lymah123/100-days-of-code/daily-journal.md

 Day 61: 24/01/25

 I implemented on some essential security measures for the app, which are user authentication,  password hashing,  http implementation,  sql injection prevention, and CSRF protection

+Day 62: 25/01/25

+- I solved a question on leetcode ( Rotate Array)
+- I studied a few pages in a book, cracking the coding interview.